The Two RV Gypsies: Full-Time RVers

 Beeson Covered Bridge needs repair

-The Beeson Covered Bridge is open only to pedestrian traffic.
-As shown in the above photo, it is in need of repair.
+The Beeson Covered Bridge is open ONLY to pedestrian traffic.
+And as shown in the above photo, it is in need of repair.

 Beeson Covered Bridge plaque